 Operational risk - the Bank uses the Basic Indicator Approach.
 This calculation is based on the Bank's operating income for the past three years.

-Market risk - the Bank uses the standardised approach for its foreign exchange risk.
+Market risk - the Bank uses the standardised approach for its foreign exchange risk and interest rate risk.